 Secondary Education Degrees offered: Second Bachelor of Science (BS), Second Bachelor of Arts (BA) in Secondary Education; BS and BA in Composite Teaching–Social Studies.

 Certificates offered: Elementary Mathematics Specialist (EMS, Graduate)

-Graduate Specializations: MEd in Curriculum and Instruction with specializations in Early Childhood Education, ESL Education, Gifted and Talented Education, Literacy Education, Math Education, Science Education and Social Studies Education; MEd in Instructional Leadership with specialization in School Leadership; EdS and EdD in Curriculum and Instruction, and PhD in Education with specialization in Curriculum and Instruction.
+Graduate Specializations: MEd and MS in Curriculum and Instruction with specializations in Early Childhood Education, ESL Education, Gifted and Talented Education, Literacy Education, Math Education, Science Education and Social Studies Education; MEd in Instructional Leadership with specialization in School Leadership; EdS and EdD in Curriculum and Instruction, and PhD in Education with specialization in Curriculum and Instruction.
 PhD students also select a concentration among Career and Technical Education, Cultural Studies, Instructional Leadership, Literacy Education and Leadership, Mathematics Education and Leadership, and Science Education.

 Full Details of the learning objectives, assessment plan, student outcomes, and evidence of continuous improvement for these programs of study can be found at http://teal.usu.edu/htm/assessment/elementary-program-assessment.

 The Education Paraprofessional Certificate of Completion is a 33 credit program that prepares students to fill a variety of paraprofessional duties in public school classrooms.
 The program specifically targets individuals who are already working as paraprofessionals and who desire to improve their skills or begin advancing toward teacher licensure.
 Offered entirely on-line, the program includes a sequence of courses specifically designed to address the work of paraprofessionals.
 The program is currently offered only in the Uintah Basin.